HandyOSS/HandyMiner-Goldshell-CLI/README.md

 2. No ASICs were detected.

 Ensure the blue LED next to the USB port on the HS1 is solid blue.
-If so, and you're windows, [Download STM32 Virtual COM PORT driver from Goldshell](https://github.com/goldshellminer/HS1/tree/master/miner/serial_driver) so that the ASIC can be detected
+If so, and you're in Windows, [Download STM32 Virtual COM PORT driver from Goldshell](https://github.com/goldshellminer/HS1/tree/master/miner/serial_driver) so that the ASIC can be detected

-3. We do not auto-start the fullnode for you here like we do in HandyMiner-GUI.
+3. Solo miners: We do not auto-start the fullnode for you here like we do in HandyMiner-GUI.
 However we made it easy here and its a [double click to start it](#runFullnode).

 4. Windows may also need to add the following two items added to the ```Path``` environment variable: